 I created this 4 day London itinerary to celebrate my one year anniversary of moving to The Big Smoke.
-In that time, I’ve spent countless hours exploring the city on my own and playing travel guide for visiting family.
-I’ve done all the typical touristy stuff and uncovered a few hidden gems.
+Since then, I’ve spent countless hours exploring the city on my own and playing travel guide for visiting family.
 And now, I’m sharing my best tips for spending 4 days in London!

 After taking a summer road trip across Britain, I’m convinced it’s the best way to enjoy this amazing island.
 A self drive UK holiday is the perfect combination of freedom, exploration, and relaxation.

 If your vision of an English holiday includes stone cottages, rose gardens, and impossibly charming villages, this Cotswolds day trip itinerary is for you.

 With beautiful villages, stunning vistas, and countless water activities, the options for romantic Lake District breaks are endless.
 And if you’re planning a couples getaway in England, there’s no better region than Cumbria.